MASSAGE CHAIR FAQs

 Some massage chairs do this fairly well and others, not so much.
 The upside of Zero-G is that it is an extremely comfortable and relaxing way to sit.
 The downside is that some massage chair manufacturers have not evolved their designs adequately enough to provide an equal pressure massage while the body is in this “Zero-G” position, so getting a massage in a poorly designed Zero-G can be uncomfortable, completely defeating the purpose.

-Our Alphasonic, Betasonic and Hilton 2 models all incorporate Zero-G at the press of a button, and deliver smooth, equal-pressure massage throughout the massage rolling stroke.
+The Alphasonic and Brio models incorporate Zero-G at the press of a button (both are built on an L-track design), and deliver smooth, equal-pressure massage throughout the massage rolling stroke.

-Our coverings mimic the look and feel of natural leather, and are virtually maintenance free.
-The materials on our chairs have been conditioned to withstand the rigors of a frequent massage movements, and do not need to be treated or moisturized.
+The synthetic coverings mimic the look and feel of natural leather, and are virtually maintenance free.
+The materials have been conditioned to withstand the rigors of a frequent massage movements, and do not need to be treated or moisturized.
 Plus the materials can be cleaned with almost any product, other than alcohol-based products which might affect the color.

 First, the old saying goes here: “Beauty is in the eye of the beholder.”
 This will become evident as you review various massage chairs – they can come in many shapes and colors.
 Some may look more like your typical recliner, some look like office chairs, and some look like they came off of a star ship!